-In the event that unanticipated cultural or paleontological resources (including structural features, unusual amounts of bone or shell, artifacts, human remains, or architectural remains) are encountered during construction, all earthmoving activity shall cease until the developer retains the services of a qualified archaeologist.
+In the event that unanticipated historical or archeological resources (including structural features, unusual amounts of bone or shell, artifacts, human remains, or architectural remains) are encountered during construction, all earthmoving activity shall cease until the developer retains the services of a qualified archaeologist.
 The archaeologist or paleontologist shall examine the findings, assess their significance, and offer recommendations for procedures deemed appropriate to either further investigate or mitigate adverse impacts to those cultural or paleontological archaeological resources that have been encountered (e.g., excavate the significant resource).
+If human remains are discovered, the County is subject to the provisions of the California Health and Safety Code Section 7050.5 and California PRC Section 5097.94 et seq., regarding the discovery and disturbance of human remains should any be discovered during project construction.